silviaCerby/gitbook/docs/management/workspace_configuration/trusted_devices/view-the-trusted-sessions-and-devices-in-your-workspace.md

 ---
 description: This article describes how to view the registered, trusted sessions on your devices.
+intercom_id: 9354486
 ---

 # View the trusted sessions and devices in your workspace

 This article contains the steps you must follow to perform the following actions related to viewing the registered, trusted sessions in your workspace:

 * View the trusted sessions on your devices
 * View other members' trusted sessions in the workspace

 The following sections detail the steps for each action.

 * * *

-# View the trusted sessions on your devices
+## View the trusted sessions on your devices

 As a **Workspace User** , you can view the trusted sessions on the devices you have registered within your Cerby workspace.

 To view your trusted sessions, you must complete the steps corresponding to the Cerby client app you are using:

 * Cerby web app
 * Cerby mobile app
 * Cerby browser extension

 The following sections contain the steps for each Cerby client app.

-## Cerby web app
+### Cerby web app

 To view your trusted sessions using a Cerby web app, you must complete the following steps: